We recommend checking back regularly for the most up-to-date information.

 Interoperability explainer

 Interoperability is the ability for a blockchain to securely read the state of another blockchain.
-Native OP Stack interoperability provides the ability to read messages and transfer assets across the Superchain (without having to go through L1) via low-latency, secure message passing.
+Native OP Stack interoperability provides the ability to read messages and transfer assets across chains in the Superchain (without having to go through L1) via low-latency, secure message passing.
 This results in the following benefits:

 - 1-block latency asset movement that is both maximally capital efficient and non-fragmenting